 Some students may be required to extend their visa part way through their studies if they need extra time to complete their course.
 Once you are aware taht you need extra time to complete your course, i.e. following an exam board, you MUST contact the Global Student Advisory Service immediately for advice and assistance.
 The support team will advise you whether or not you will be required to make a visa extension application urgently and will provide you with step-by-step guidance and support throughout the whole process.

 Students who have completed their course at Cardiff Met and wish to start another course with us will need to apply for a visa extension either before their current visa expires or within 6 weeks of the new course start date - whichever date is sooner.

-Students who are starting a new course and are currently in the UK with a Tier 4 visa from another university will need to apply for their new visa before they are allowed to enrol.
+Students who are starting a new course and are currently in the UK with a Student Visa from another university will need to apply for their new visa before they are allowed to enrol.

 What do I need to do to extend my student visa?

 If you are required to extend your visa you will need to contact the Global Student Advisory Service who will arrange a visa extension appointment.
 You will also be advised which supporting documents you will be required to prepare and submit with your visa application.
 You will be asked to provide these documents so that they can be checked that they meet UKVI's regulations.